 Evren Savci

-Savcı’s second book project turns to the political economy of monogamy.
-In it, she discusses the establishment of monogamy as a central tenet of civilized sexual morality, and attends to the current neoliberal incorporation of its alternatives and the restoration of its distributive logic.
-Alongside the book project, she is also co-editing an issue of South Atlantic Quarterly with Rana Jaleel (UC Davis) on “Transnational Queer Materialism” (January 2024).
-Savcı’s work on the intersections of language, knowledge, sexual politics, neoliberalism and religion has appeared in Journal of Marriage and the Family, Ethnography, Sexualities, Political Power and Social Theory, Theory & Event, Journal of Feminist Studies in Religion, GLQ, and New Perspectives on Turkey, and in several edited collections.
-Savcı received her Ph.D. in Sociology from University of Southern California, and her master’s and bachelor’s degrees in Sociology from University of Virginia.
+Evren Savcı is Assistant Professor of Women’s, Gender and Sexuality Studies at Yale University.
+Her first book Queer in Translation: Sexual Politics under Neoliberal Islam (2021, DUP) analyzes sexual politics under contemporary Turkey’s AKP regime with an eye to the travel and translation of sexual political vocabulary.
+Her second book project, Monogamy and its Discontents, turns to the political economy of monogamy through an investigation of two of its alternatives, polygamy and polyamory in contemporary Turkey.
+She is the co-editor of the South Atlantic Quarterly special issue “Transnational Queer Materialism” with Rana M. Jaleel (UC Davis), and the forthcoming JMEWSspecial issue “Wordmaking/Worldmaking: Languages, Movements, Materialisms” with Beshouy Botros (Yale).
+Her work on the intersections of language, knowledge, sexual politics, neoliberalism and religion has appeared in Journal of Marriage and the Family, Ethnography, Sexualities, Political Power and Social Theory, Theory & Event, Journal of Feminist Studies in Religion, GLQ, and New Perspectives on Turkey, and in several edited collections.
+Savcı received her Ph.D. in Sociology from University of Southern California.
 Following her Ph.D., she was a postdoctoral fellow at The Sexualities Project at Northwestern (SPAN).